silverwakaba/cored/README.md

 Azhar's starter pack for creating Laravel applications; And it is (sort of) using monorepo approach.

-Please create new branch for new feature / new-new branch for the new feature features / and so on.
+There's not yet plan for advanced implementation such as SSO, microservice, etc. Just a tiny starter pack.

-We will talk about it later.
+Note for myself: Please create new branch for new feature / new-new branch for the new feature features / and so on.
+As I will think and read about it later.

 ## Running This Project